DanielSachs/sdk/README.md

 The SDK contains:

 * Base set of useful functions
+* Drupal SDK - currently only a Drupalized db_aware_object class
-* Form manipulation class for HTML5
+* Form2 manipulation class for HTML5
+* Table manipulation class
 * Wordpress SDK - fully fledged SDK based on the base classes
-* Drupal SDK - currently only a Drupalized db_aware_object class
+* XHTML element class

 Base
 ----

 * base.php is a base class of [mostly] static functions
 * db_aware_object is a trait that your objects can use to update themselves in the database
-* form.php manipulates XHTML forms
+* form.php is an obsolete form handling class.
+Use form2 instead.
 * mail.php is a wrapper for PHPMailer
 * sdk.php is the file your application can include to include all of the SDK at once
 * table.php manipulates XHTML tables